-A Matlab toolbox for the Characterisation of Recorded Underwater Sound (CHORUS V.5)
+A MATLAB toolbox for the Characterisation of Recorded Underwater Sound (CHORUS V.8)

-This page provides links to download a Matlab toolbox for the Characterisation Of Recorded Underwater Sound (CHORUS V.5).
-CHORUS is a set of Matlab routines and a stand-alone executable program to process, review and analyse large datasets of sea noise recordings made by autonomous recorders, such as SM2 from Wildlife Acoustics, Sound Traps from Ocean Instruments, etc. CHORUS is the main software tool to analyse data from the Passive Acoustic Observatories of the Integrated Marine Observing System.
+This page provides links to download a MATLAB (The MathWorks Inc., Natick, MA, USA) toolbox for the Characterisation Of Recorded Underwater Sound (CHORUS V.8).
+CHORUS is a set of MATLAB routines and a stand-alone executable program to process, review and analyse large datasets of sea noise recordings made by autonomous recorders, such as SM2 from Wildlife Acoustics, Sound Traps from Ocean Instruments, LS 1/2 from Loggerhead Instruments, OBS from Guralp Systems and LF and HF CMST underwater sound recorders.
+CHORUS is the main software tool to analyse data from the Passive Acoustic Observatories of the Integrated Marine Observing System.

 Sea noise data processing and analysis with CHORUS consist of two stages:

 - Data pre-processing.
 This involves: (1) extraction of necessary timing data from the recording files; (2) calculation of Power Spectrum Density (PSD) using a time window of chosen length in each recording; and (3) correction of PSD for recorder’s sensitivity, gain and, when possible, frequency response to get the output data in sound pressure units (µPa).
 The resulting data are saved in MAT-files in a format suitable for further data analysis in CHORUS Graphic User’s Interface (GUI).
 Data pre-processing of a single set of recordings is done in a batch mode, so no operator attendance is required.